 How to use spot trading for hedging in crypto exchanges

 Spot trading can be used for hedging.
-It allows investors to quickly and easily adjust their portfolio positions on the basis of market conditions.
+It allows investors to quickly and easily adjust their portfolio positions based on market conditions.
 For example, if investors expect a stock market downturn, they can sell their holdings in no time.

 How to use margin trading for hedging in cryptocurrency exchanges

 Margin trading involves borrowing funds to increase the size of a trading position.
 It allows investors to take larger positions than they can with their funds.

 The role of technical analysis and fundamental analysis in trading and hedging on crypto exchanges

 Technical and fundamental analysis are two common approaches traders use to study markets.
 They can be used in trading and hedging crypto assets.
 Technical aspects include poring over charts and trends.
 Fundamental analysis involves reading economic indicators, looking for regulatory changes, etc.